Maaxboon/basic-weather_app/README.md

 To run this application, you will need:

-- A web browser (Google Chrome, Mozilla Firefox, etc.)
+- A web browser (Google Chrome, Mozilla Firefox, Microsoft Edge, Brave Browser, Opera Browser, Safari etc.)
 - An API key from [OpenWeatherMap](https://openweathermap.org/api) or any other weather API provider.

 ## Installation